alexjohnj/geographyas/_posts/health-issues/2012-01-01-assessing-health.md

 [^2]: The number of cases of a disease diagnosed in an area divided by the total population over a period of time in an epidemic.

-[^3]: The number of people dying from a disease divided by the number of people contracting a disease.
+[^3]: The number of people dying from a specific disease divided by the number of people contracting a disease.